 At Woodlands OBGYN Associates we are here to help you explore your genetic testing options.
 Testing may be right for some but not right for others.
 The decision to test or not is an individual and personal decision based on many factors.
 Our goal is to educate you about your options and help you make the best decision for you, your pregnancy and your family.
 Testing for any of these genetic issues is completely optional and is your decision.

 There are two types of genetic testing – Chromosomal Testing and Carrier Testing.

-Horizon can test for up to 274 genetic conditions.
-Horizon offers 7 different panels depending on the amount of conditions you want to test for.
-For example, the “Horizon 3” tests for only the 3 most common carrier tests – Cystic Fibrosis, Fragile X, and Spinal Muscular Atrophy.
+Inheritest can test for up to 144 genetic conditions.
+Inheritest offers 5 different panels depending on the amount of conditions you want to test for.
+For example, the “Inheritest core panel” tests for only the 3 most common carrier tests - Cystic Fibrosis, Fragile X, and Spinal Muscular Atrophy.

 Chromosomal disorders may be caused by a missing, damaged, or extra chromosome.
 Most children with chromosomal disorders will have physical and/or cognitive deficits.
 The risk of having a baby with a chromosomal disorder increases with maternal age.

 |25||1/1,250 - 1/476|

 |30||1/952 - 1/385|

 The purpose of testing is to determine if you are at increased risk of having a baby with chromosomal abnormalities.
 Both testing options have false-positive and false-negative results.